Lynn W. Hartman Member

 Honors & Awards

-- Named to the Best Lawyers® 2015 "Lawyer of the Year"
+- Included in the Best Lawyers® "Lawyer of the Year" list for Cedar Rapids, 2015

 - Banking and Finance Law